the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 I knew layoffs were the name of the tech game, and I knew that my short-term doubts were just noise in my grand career trajectory.

-And so, by the next day I was surprisingly eager to dust off my resume, put myself back out there, and see what sort of awesome AI / ML things other teams were working on.
+So, after my brief one-day self-pity party, I was surprisingly eager to dust off my resume the next day, put myself back out there, and see what sort of awesome AI/ML things other teams were working on.

 AI was still at the forefront of innovation, and that wouldn't change anytime soon.

-So, I began to wonder: what were the _juicy_ problems companies faced that required strong technical leadership to drive success?
+What were the _juicy_ problems companies faced that required strong technical leadership to drive success?

 **Spoiler: I wasn't let down.**